 The employment law guide on this website is aimed at employers and business owners because it is published by Lawrite, which is a provider of employment law and HR support to businesses in the UK.

-However, if you are an employee looking for help with a problem at work, there is an employment law guide written specifically for employees, explaining your rights at work, how the employment tribunal system works, how the law protects you against discrimination at work, and other useful information, which you can find on this website:
+However, if you are an employee looking for help with a problem at work, there is an employment law guide written specifically for employees, explaining your rights at work, how the employment tribunal system works, how the law protects you against discrimination at work, and other useful information, which you can find on the Bishopsgate Law website.

-Martin Phillips is an employment law specialist solicitor at Bishopsgate Law, a firm of solicitors authorised and regulated by the Solicitors Regulation Authority, with offices in Bishopsgate, London EC2.
+Bishopsgate Law, is a firm of solicitors authorised and regulated by the Solicitors Regulation Authority, with offices in Bishopsgate, London EC2, and Potters Bar in Hertfordshire.

-He offers a free case assessment for employment tribunal claims.
+Bishopsgate Law offers a free case assessment by e-mail for employment tribunal claims.